Boise State University College and Department Scholarships

 - Gender Studies Pat Dorman Scholarship is for upper-division Boise State University students who have taken coursework relating to Women’s Studies and have declared a minor in Gender Studies.
 Applicants must also have a GPA of 3.0 or higher.

-Other Scholarships for women or single parents
+Other Scholarships for women

 - Association for Women in Mathematics (AWM) Alice T. Schafer Mathematics Prize: The Executive Committee of the Association for Women in Mathematics (AWM) accepts nominations for the Alice T. Schafer Mathematics Prize to be awarded to an undergraduate woman for excellence in mathematics.
 All members of the mathematical community are invited to submit nominations for the Prize.
 She must either be a U.S. citizen or have a school address in the United States.